When we launched House Numbers, we wanted to;

 2. Select your house number colour and finish

 Next up is selecting a colour / finish for your house number.
-The options available here are matt black, matt white or brushed aluminium.
+The options available here are matt black, matt white, matt gold or silver in a durable powder coat.

-Our matt white black and matt black house numbers go through a chromate conversion coating process, and then are powder coated.
+Our matt white black and matt black house numbers go through an acid etching then chromate conversion coating process, before being powder coated.
 The number is electro-statically charged, powdered paint is applied and then the numbers are baked to lock in the colour.
 It's a great process for a consistent application of paint, plus the numbers are well protected against any corrosion.

 From an aesthetic perspective, to ensure your number stands out it's important to select a colour that contrasts against the surface you're mounting to.
 For example, if you're mounting a number on to a dark surface, then a matt white or brushed aluminium number is best.
 If the surface is light, then a matt black house number looks great.